chuiwinnie/Nine-Pets-Morris/README.md

 #### doc/Sprint1
 This folder contains all the Sprint 1 deliverables/documents in PDF format, including:
-1. Team Information
-2. User Stories
+1. User Stories
-3. Architecture
+2. Architecture
-4. UI Design
+3. UI Design

 #### doc/Sprint2
 This folder contains all the Sprint 2 deliverables/documents in a single PDF, including: